-All students are encouraged to be independent, self-motivated, resilient and inquisitive.
-We do not pay lip service to these ideals but will embed them in our every action.
-Our students are encouraged and supported in all endeavours.
+At the Island Free School all students will be encouraged to be independent, self-motivated, resilient and inquisitive.
+We will not pay lip service to these ideals but will embed them in our every action.
+Our students will be encouraged and supported in all endeavours.
 All members of our community will play a part in developing their sense of self belief.
-We explore every opportunity to give students responsibility within the school and develop a sense of personal responsibility for the local community.
-Students are encouraged to engage in the Duke of Edinburgh award scheme during KS4 and will build toward this though curricular, cross curricular and enrichment hour activities.
+We will explore every opportunity to give students responsibility within the school and develop a sense of personal responsibility for the local community.
+All students will engage in the Duke of Edinburgh award scheme during KS4 and will build toward this though curricular, cross curricular and enrichment hour activities.